pombreda/lepl/doc-src/lexer.rst

 <api/redirect.html#lepl.lexer.functions.Token>`_ matchers cannot be mixed with
 non--Token matchers that consume input.

-The first limitation means that, unlike regular matchers, tokens only match text once.
+The first limitation means that the regular expressions associated with tokens only match text once.
 The lexer divides the input into fixed blocks that match the largest possible fragment; no alternatives are considered.

+This does not mean that a particular `Token() <api/redirect.html#lepl.lexer.matchers.Token>`_ is only called once, or that it will return only a single result.
+Backtracking is still possible, but the parser is restricted to exploring different interpretations of a single, unchanging token stream.

 For example, consider "1-2", which might be parsed as two integers (1 and -2), or as a subtraction expression (1 minus 2).
 An appropriate matcher will give